Regan v. Torrington, 4456 CRB-5-01-11 (October 25, 2002).

 Kluttz v.
 Estate of Glenn Howard, 3738 CRB-4-97-12 (February 18, 1999).

 Second Injury Fund argued that trial commissioner erroneously entered award against estate of deceased individual.
 CRB held that jurisdiction was established over employer prior to his death, and remedial purpose of Act is better served by holding that substitution of estate/administrator as respondent is automatic process.
 CRB relied on Matey v.
 Dember, 5 Conn.
 Workers’ Comp.
 Rev. Op.
-104, 516 CRD-5-86 (June 14, 1998), aff’d in part and rev’d in part, 256 Conn.
+104, 516 CRD-5-86 (June 14, 1988), aff’d in part and rev’d in part, 256 Conn.
 456 (2001), in its decision.
-See, Kluttz, § 31-308(b) and (c).
-Prior decision in Kluttz, 10 Conn.
+See also, Kluttz, § 31-308(b) and (c).
+Prior decision at Kluttz, 10 Conn.
 Workers’ Comp.
 Rev. Op.
 195, 1199 CRD-4-91-3 (November 5, 1992), aff’d, 228 Conn.
-401 (1994), cited at § 31-278, § 31-355.
+401 (1994), § 31-278, § 31-355.

 Bass v.
 Chesebrough-Ponds, USA, 3709 CRB-3-97-10 (November 27, 1998).